-Fairmont Empress is Vancouver Island’s most iconic hotel and a National Historic Site.
+Fairmont Empress is Vancouver Island’s most iconic castle hotel and a National Historic Site.
 The Edwardian château sits on Victoria’s Inner Harbour and many of the rooms have views over the water.
 Book a world-famous afternoon tea and you’ll be served a tower of cream cakes, mini sandwiches, and scones accompanied by honey from the hotel’s beehives.
 Afterwards, kick back in the Willow Stream, one of Canada’s top-rated spas; try the ritual which includes a Finnish style sauna, steam inhalation session, and dip in the mineral pool.
 It makes for an excellent getaway close to Vancouver.

 Le Château Frontenac is one of the most photographed hotels in the world.
 It sits high in fortified Old Quebec and dominates the Quebec City skyline.
 Named after the Count of Frontenac, Louis de Baude, who was a former governor of the New France colony, the National Historic Site has Saint Lawrence River views from many of its 611 rooms, spread over 18 floors.
 Dine at the Champlain restaurant onsite, renowned for its extensive list of world wines.